Fangtastic Halloween Email Campaign: Tips & Tricks (or Treats?)

 A reversed Halloween phrase is a classic of festive puns for issue-related newsletters.
 Source: Mailjet

 Halloween is all about scary sights and creepy moods.
-When writing a text for your holiday campaign, consider using spooky language to evoke the right atmosphere.
+When writing a text for your holiday campaign, consider using spooky language to create the right atmosphere.
 It is also the perfect opportunity to let loose and use your wit and humor to bring life to your marketing emails.

 A fragment of a Halloween email with a little horror story